 Who said we feed more than one brain?
 The butterflies, the stomach and head aches, inflammation, nausea, gastrointestinal issues, allergies, and many other common illnesses.

 Our head brain is similar to a car battery.
 It powers the body.
 Our gut brain is similar to a car transmission.
 It turns everything entering the body into energy.

 Here’s how this breaks down.
 Our gut houses a system called the enteric nervous system.
 It communicates to our head brain feelings that exceed hunger.
 Our head brain directly communicates to our gut brain the conversion of sensations to feelings.
 This information exchange regulates hormone secretion.

 Stress strains our mood-regulating hormone, serotonin, by a whooping 95%!
 Organs suffer from that much serotonin.

 Stress is as common as life choices.
 It’s not bad.
-The culprit is how we prepare for stress and manage it when it happens.
+The culprit is how or if we are preparing for stress then managing it when it happens.

 GIG DESIGN | Physical Lifestyle